Pip (package manager)

-Pip is a package-management system written in Python and is used to install and manage software packages.
-The Python Software Foundation recommends using pip for installing Python applications and its dependencies during deployment.
-Pip connects to an online repository of public packages, called the Python Package Index.
+pip (also known by Python 3's alias pip3) is a package manager (package management system) written in Python and is used to install and manage software packages.
+The Python Software Foundation recommends using pip to install Python applications and its dependencies during deployment.
+Pip connects to an online software repository of public packages, named the Python Package Index (PyPI).
 Pip can be configured to connect to other package repositories (local or remote), provided that they comply to Python Enhancement Proposal 503.

 Most distributions of Python come with pip preinstalled.
 Python 2.7.9 and later (on the python2 series), and Python 3.4 and later include pip by default.

 History

 First introduced as pyinstall in 2008 by Ian Bicking (the creator of the virtualenv package) as an alternative to easy install, pip was chosen as the new name from one of several suggestions that the creator received on his blog post.
 According to Bicking himself, the name is a recursive acronym for "Pip Installs Packages".
 In 2011, the Python Packaging Authority (PyPA) was created to take over the maintenance of pip and virtualenv from Bicking, led by Carl Meyer, Brian Rosner, and Jannis Leidel.

 With the release of pip version 6.0 (2014-12-22), the version naming process was changed to have version in X.Y format and drop the preceding 1 from the version label.